ufal/teitok-tools/README.md

 Takes any tokenized XML file and runs the list of tokens through UDPIPE.
 If the XML file is not segmented into sentences, it will assume the start of a new sentence after each !,?,.
 The resulting parse data lemma, upos, xpos, feats, head, deprel, and deps are added to the token nodes as attributes.
+In case sentences and tokens do not have an `@id` attribute they will be assigned a sequential identifier, which is used in the parsing process - and heads refer to the unique `@id` rather than to the ordinal number in the sentence like they do in UD.

 Example usage: